-Educational programs and information concerning prevention of sexual assault is available through the University Center Office and the Student Development and Counseling Center.
+Educational programs and information concerning prevention of sexual assault is available through the University Center Office and the Student Development Office.
 Adjudication of sexual assault incidents will be handled by the Student Conduct Board.
 Possible sanctions are listed under the Student Conduct Code.
 Both the accuser and the accused are entitled to have an advisor and witnesses present during campus disciplinary hearings, and both the accuser and the accused shall be informed of the outcome of any campus disciplinary proceeding.

 Any student who is the victim of an alleged sexual assault incident may request a change in academic or living situations by contacting the vice chancellor for student affairs at AD 208 or 318-797-5116.